pietro-campa/pietro-campa.github.io/_pages/about.md

 ### Ph.D.
 Candidate in Economics at University of Geneva.

-I am an applied microeconomist interested in intergenerational transmission of inequality.
-In my work I study how initial conditions shape individuals' access to opportunities.
+As an applied microeconomist, my research focus is on intergenerational transmission of inequalities.
+I am interested in how initial conditions shape access to opportunities.
+I delve into various dimensions of inequality related to these initial conditions, including peer effects in education, and access to jobs within a city.
 I have a specific interest in why families sort across different neighborhoods and what are the implications of this choice for their children.
-I like maps and models.

 Downolad my [<span style="color:blue">CV</span>](files/CV_Campa.pdf)

-I am learning a lot as an ally of [Rare Voices in Economics](https://www.rarevoicesineconomics.com/): check out our activities!
+I am a member of [Rare Voices in Economics](https://www.rarevoicesineconomics.com/): check out our activities!